f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 Analyze Configuration
 =====================

 After filling in the source BIG-IP information and loading the UCS file, a list of **Applications** will be displayed.
-Depending on the type of grouping selected, and how the applications are configured, you may see a sinlge service per application, or you may see multiple services if grouping by IP Addresses was selected.
+Depending on the type of grouping selected, and how the applications are configured, you may see a single service per application, or you may see multiple services if grouping by IP Addresses was selected.
 Each application service will display the virtual server address, port, a color coded status indicating its eligibility for migration, and a security status column.
 You can hover over the Status icon for each application to get more detail on its migration eligibility.

 .. image:: ./images/icon-hover.png
  :scale: 25%

-Here you can selct individual applications to analyze them to see if they are eligble to be migrated to BIG-IP Next.
+Here you can select individual applications to analyze them to see if they are eligible to be migrated to BIG-IP Next.
 Not all BIG-IP features are supported, and there will be a phasing of some configuration objects.

-To see if an application is eligble for migration, click the application name as well as the virtual service underneath it and then click the **Analyze** button in the top right-hand corner off the screen.
+To see if an application is eligible for migration, click the application name as well as the virtual service underneath it and then click the **Analyze** button in the top right-hand corner off the screen.

 .. image:: ./images/analyze.png
  :scale: 25%